CMakePP/CMaize/docs/src/developer/design/user_api/add_target.rst

    CMaize analyzes source code to determine language and library type.
 Beyond that the APIs are designed to require as little information as possible, e.g., directories instead of files.

+:ref:`at_maintaining_best_practices`
+   Following from the :ref:`at_succinctness` consideration, the add target APIs place an emphasis on specifying the source file assets associated with the target and leaving CMaize to work out the remaining properties of the target.
+   In turn, it becomes CMaize's responsibility to set the targets up following best practices, thereby removing the burden from the caller.

 :ref:`at_coding_languages`
    CMaize's various add target functions serve as factory functions for creating